-- suitable procedure can be adopted to ensure that hygienic production is maintained, for example, correlation is maintained between the uteri and the carcase without a risk of cross contamination - health marks are not applied until the carcases have had the uteri removed and have passed post-mortem inspection
+- suitable procedures can be adopted to ensure that hygienic production is maintained, for example, correlation is maintained between the uteri and carcases without a risk of cross contamination; - health marks are not applied until the carcases have had the uteri removed and have passed post-mortem inspection.

-3.1.10 Storage facilities
+3.1.8 Storage facilities

-There are lockable facilities for the refrigerated storage of detained meat and separate lockable facilities for the storage of meat declared unfit for human consumption.
-Detention protocols should be established between FBO and OV in each plant and made available to the FSS team.
+There must be lockable facilities for the refrigerated storage of detained meat and separate lockable facilities for the storage of meat declared unfit for human consumption.

-3.1.11 After post-mortem inspection
+3.1.9 After post-mortem inspection